Nezir Karap

 Nezir Karap (born 2 January 1994) is a Turkish swimmer, competing in the freestyle stroke event.
 He was a member of Galatasaray Swimming before he transferred to Enkaspor, and undertakes three days of strength training a week.

+Career

 He won the silver medal in the 200 m freestyle, the bronze medal in the 400 m freestyle, the bronze medal in the 800 m freestyle, the gold medal in the 4 × 100 m freestyle relay and the silver medal in the 4 × 200 m freestyle relay event of the Aquatics at the 2013 Islamic Solidarity Games in Palembang, Indonesia.